stolostron/rhacm-docs/console/console.md

 ## Search
 {: #search}

-For both {{site.data.keyword.icp_notm}} and {{site.data.keyword.mcm_notm}}, Search provides visibility into your resources across all your clusters.
+For both {{site.data.keyword.mcm_notm}}, Search provides visibility into your resources across all your clusters.
 You need to install the `search-prod` chart to use Search.

 **Note:** You can type any text value in the _Search box_ and results include anything with that value from any property, such as a name or namespace.
 For example, if you search for `IBM` <!--different example-->, you can receive results such as `IBM123`.

 For more specific search results, include the property in your search.
-For example, search for `name:IBM` to search only in the `name` property. <!--same here--d>
+For example, search for `name:IBM` to search only in the `name` property. <!--same here-->

 1. Click **Search** in the navigation menu.
 2. Type a word in the _Search box_, then Search finds your resources that contain that value.